jotaen/klog/docs/Guide.md

 ## File format
-A `.klg` file can contain any number of records that each consists of a date, some time entries, and optional summary texts.
+A `.klg` file can contain any number of records that each consists of a date, time entries, and (optionally) summary texts.

 ```klog
 2019-07-22